psigen/flexure/communication.md

 A Transport is a mechanism for exchanging data betweeen Datastores.
 Because datastores know a large amount about what data they contain and what they need to update, transports have relatively few responsibilities.
 A Transport needs to be able to:

   * Uniquely address each datastore.
-  * Send and receive byte array messages transactionally (but not necessarily reliably)
+  * Send and receive byte array messages transactionally (but not necessarily reliably).

 There are four steps to Flexure communication:
  * Discovery